-In the near future, those operations will provide us with approximately 50 percent of our annual iron ore and metallurgical coal requirements.
-By becoming more vertically integrated in this regard, we will gain greater control over our cost structure, enhance our raw materials self-sufficiency and benefit from a financial hedge against global market price increases for those critical steelmaking inputs.
+To enhance our profit margins over the long-term, we continued to develop our strategic investments in Magnetation LLC and AK Coal Resources throughout 2013.
+By becoming more vertically integrated on the iron ore and coal fronts, we will gain greater control over our cost structure, enhance our raw materials self-sufficiency and benefit from a financial hedge against global market price increases for those critical steelmaking inputs.

 AK Coal Resources, Inc.

 On the coal front, we made excellent progress in 2013 at AK Coal’s first mine, the North Fork Mine, located in Somerset County, Pennsylvania.
 However, in light of current and anticipated near-term coal pricing, we have elected to defer the opening of additional mines.
 We will continue with permitting activities, but the timing of the opening of additional mines will depend on future coal market conditions.
 The low-vol coal reserves are not going anywhere, and when it makes good economic sense in the future to mine more of our own coal, we will do so.